Chengdu No.20 Middle School

 Title: Brother Jian (from himself)

-Classic Quotes: “So the question comes”/“If you have no problem, I have a problem”, “If you insist on (omitted here) in the future, please remember to wear Tao (there is a homophone here)”
+Classic Quotes: “So here comes the question”/“If you don’t have questions, I will have questions”, “If you insist on (omitted here) in the future, please remember to wear a peach (here is a homophone)”

-Often calls himself the “deputy head teacher” of our class; some teachers called him Teacher Zheng and we almost didn’t react who it was.
+Often claims to be the “deputy head teacher” of our class; when a teacher called him Teacher Zheng, we almost didn’t react to who it was.

 Politics: (Former) Zhou Jingshu ♀ (Latter) Li Xuemei ♀

-Both people’s teaching has its own characteristics, but Mrs. Zhou was transferred to another grade, and may not teach the Class of 2026/etc.
+Both of their teachings have their own characteristics, but Mrs. Zhou has been transferred to other grades and no longer teaches the Class of 2026/etc.

 Geography, (Deputy) Grade Director: Li Jiawei ♂

-Title: Jiawei (suggest you don’t call him that, at least not within his hearing range)
+Title: Jiawei (I suggest you don’t call him that, at least not within his hearing range), The Unspeakable Lord

 History: Dai Shiyi ♀